What is Epidemiology?

 - Evaluate existing and newly developed preventative and therapeutic measures of health care delivery

 - Provide the foundation for developing public policy

-The Epidemiology program at CSU is highly recognized and is a part of the Council on Education of Public Health (CEPH) accredited school of public health.
-The program, which includes both a Master of Science path and Doctoral path, prepares students both technically and philosophically to practice Epidemiology upon graduation.
+The Epidemiology program at CSU, which includes both a Master of Science path and Doctoral path, prepares students both technically and philosophically to practice Epidemiology upon graduation.